alasdairkeyes/multibooty/README.md

 - Select Detect and Scan CDROM

+### Failed to create partition table

+When running with `--init` You receive an error..

+    Creating partition table on '/dev/sdb'...
+    Error: Partition(s) 2 on /dev/sdb have been written, but we have been unable to inform the kernel of the change, probably because it/they are in use.
+As a result, the old partition(s) will remain in use.
+You should reboot now before making further changes.
+    FAILED
+    Failed to create partition table on '/dev/sdb':  : 256 at ./multibooty line 402.

+This is due to parted being unable to inform the kernel of the new partition table it has just created.

+To resolve, remove the USB disk, re-insert and try again.
+When running `--init` make sure no partitions on the USB stick are mounted.

 ## Can you add support for Distro X?
 Yes, I'd like to, if you can come up with a grub menu entry that will